 - Identifying any other non-clinical support options that may be of benefit

-Our Self Management Coach, is based at James Fisher Medical Centre each Wednesday afternoon.
-They are part of our team here to support you.
+Our Self Management Coach is part of our team here to support you.
 Lots of patients and their carers say how hard it is when healthcare professionals only have ten minutes, but health coaches have up to 45 mins for each session to listen to you and support you.
 Your GP practice nurse or any member of the reception team can refer you to see the Coach, so if you are interested in this, please mention it to one of the team at The James Fisher Surgery.

 To see a Link Worker please call 0303 3030153 or use the online referral form;